 Our clientele consisted of farmers, businessmen, blue and white collar workers and their families and many travelers.
 The Peddie School students and faculty were very good customers.
-I can remember that on Friday nights we would be bombarded with students because the fish would be the only entrée served at the school cafeteria.
+I can remember Friday nights we would be bombarded with students because fish would be the only entree served at the school cafeteria.
 Our Sunday morning breakfasts were also popular with the students.

 After the Second World War ended, the customer's demand for cocktails and wine forced us to look into a liquor license but there were none available in Hightstown.
 In 1959, we sold the business and dad retired.
 Nick and his partner Jerry Voutsinas bought property in Bordentown where we are now located.
 There we built a very modern diner restaurant large enough to seat 350 people.

 In 1967, a disastrous fire occurred destroying the entire building.
 It took us 1-1/2 years to rebuild and open for business.
-We then bought out our partner and renamed the place Mastoris Diner Restaurant.
-We had always been open 24 hours but decided to close at 1 a.m. and open at 4 a.m.
-During the year our three sons were an integral part of this family venture.
+We then bought out our partner and renamed the place Mastoris Diner Restaurant We had always been open 24 hours but decided to close at 1 a.m. and open at 4 a.m.
+At this time our three sons were an integral part of this family venture.

 On busy days we would feed from 500 to 800 people.
 We were open 7 days a week and closed only on Christmas Day.

-Our son Alex together with his son Nick, do all the buying of food, plan menus, test and create new recipes and show the chefs how to prepare them.
+Our son Alex together with his son Nick, did all the buying of food, planned menus, tested and created new recipes and showed the chefs how to prepare them.
 Since we now do large catering parties off premises their responsibilities have become quite extensive.
 Our grandson Nick has taken over many duties in the planning and expediting of our catering business.

 On Saturday, January 3, 2004, great sadness prevailed upon my family when we lost my beloved husband Nick.
-Nick was a self-made man and lived his life to the fullest, promoting good values, kindness and generosity, and always with great humility.
+Nick was a self-made man and lived his life to the fullest, promoting good values, kindness, and generosity, and always with great humility.
 His greeting to all was always accompanied with his warm sincere smile.
 A great tribute was given to him by the masses of people who attended his funeral.
-He is painfully missed by all of us, but his Memory will be eternal.
+He is painfully missed by all of us, but his memory will be eternal.
 It may be the end of an era but the family legacy will continue from generation to generation.
-Greeting to all of you and many thanks for all your kind condolences and for your continued support.
+Greetings to all of you and many thanks for your kind condolences and for your continued support.